Kroc/NoNonsenseForum/README.txt

 ------------------
 If you would like a thread to always remain at the top of the threads list, also regardless of page number, create a file "sticky.txt" in the webroot or particular folder.

-In your sticky.txt file add the filename of each thread you would like to sticky on separate lines, including the ".xml" file extension.
+In your sticky.txt file add the filename of each thread you would like to sticky on separate lines, including the ".rss" file extension.
 For example:

-the_rules.xml
+the_rules.rss
-f_a_q_.xml
+f_a_q_.rss

 Understanding Name Reservation: